kubernetes/website/docs/getting-started-guides/ubuntu/security.md

 ---

 {% capture overview %}
-By default all connections between every provided node is secured via TLS by easyrsa, including the etcd cluster.
+By default all connections between every provided node are secured via TLS by easyrsa, including the etcd cluster.

 This page explains the security considerations of a deployed cluster and production recommendations.
 {% endcapture %}